oplS17projects/D-D-Character-Generator/README.md

-add-note                     ; Adds generic note to character inc-stat                     ; Increases given stat by number, example (inc-stat "strength" 1) set-speed                    ; Sets walking speed
+add-note                     ; Adds generic note to character inc-stat                     ; Increases given stat by number, example (inc-stat "strength" 1) set-speed                    ; Sets walking speed set-sc                       ; Set subclass if-sc                        ; If character has subclass, do something
 ~~~

 ### Data Sets or other Source Materials